A topic from the subject of Analytical Chemistry in Chemistry.

 Conclusion

-- There are several different types of chromatography techniques, including paper chromatography, thin-layer chromatography, gas chromatography, and liquid chromatography.
+• There are several different types of chromatography techniques, including paper chromatography, thin-layer chromatography (TLC), gas chromatography (GC), high-performance liquid chromatography (HPLC), and supercritical fluid chromatography (SFC).

 The main concept behind chromatography is that different components of a mixture will have different affinities for the stationary and mobile phases.
 This difference in affinity will cause the components to travel at different rates through the stationary phase.
-The components that have a greater affinity for the stationary phase will move more slowly, while the components that have a lesser affinity for the stationary phase will move more quickly.
+Components with a greater affinity for the stationary phase will move more slowly, while components with a lesser affinity for the stationary phase will move more quickly.
+The separation is achieved by exploiting these differences in interaction strength.

-Chromatography techniques are used to separate and identify a wide variety of compounds, including organic and inorganic compounds, proteins, and nucleic acids.
-They are also used to analyze complex mixtures, such as those found in environmental samples or in biological fluids.
+Chromatography techniques are used to separate and identify a wide variety of compounds, including organic and inorganic compounds, proteins, nucleic acids, and pharmaceuticals.
+They are also used to analyze complex mixtures, such as those found in environmental samples or biological fluids.

 Chromatography Experiment: Separating Plant Pigments